 - The MMU recommends that PJM report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate portfolio netting to eliminate cross subsidies among FTR marketplace participants.
+First reported 2013.) - The MMU recommends the elimination of portfolio netting to eliminate cross subsidies among FTR marketplace participants.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs.
+First reported 2013.) - The MMU recommends the elimination of subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate geographic cross subsidies.
+First reported 2013.) - The MMU recommends the elimination of geographic cross subsidies.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models.
+First reported 2013.) - The MMU recommends the improvement of transmission outage modeling in the FTR auction models.
 (Priority: Low.
-First reported 2013.
-Status: Adopted partially, 14/15 planning period.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
+First reported 2013.) - The MMU recommends the reduction of FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent

+- overallocation and how the reduction will be applied.
 (Priority: High.
-First reported 2013.
-Status: Adopted partially, 14/15 planning period.) - The MMU recommends that PJM implement a seasonal ARR and FTR allocation system to better represent outages.
+First reported 2013.) - The MMU recommends the implementation of a seasonal ARR and FTR allocation system to better represent outages.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate overallocation requirement of ARRs in the Annual ARR Allocation process.
+First reported 2013.) - The MMU recommends the elimination of the over allocation requirement of ARRs in the Annual ARR Allocation process.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM apply the FTR forfeiture rule to up to congestion transactions consistent with the application of the FTR forfeiture rule to increment offers and decrement bids.
+First reported 2013.) - The MMU recommends that the FTR forfeiture rule be applied to up to congestion transactions consistent with the application of the FTR forfeiture rule to increment offers and decrement bids.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM not use the ATSI Interface or create similar closed loop interfaces to set zonal prices to accommodate the inadequacies of the demand side resource capacity product.
+First reported 2013.) - The MMU recommends that PJM not use the ATSI Interface or create similar closed loop interfaces to set zonal prices to accommodate the inadequacies of the demand side resource capacity product.
 Market prices should be a function of market fundamentals.
 The MMU recommends that, in general, the implementation of closed loop interface constraints be studied in advance and, if there is good reason to implement, implemented so as to include them in the FTR Auction model to minimize their impact on FTR funding.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.)
+First reported 2013.)